thomasaby/100DaysOfPython/README.md

 ## 📜 License

 This repository contains my personal code and learning projects following the course structure.
 Course content is © Dr. Angela Yu / Udemy.

 ---

-## 🙌 Let’s Connect

-- 📧 [Your email here, optional]
-- 🌐 [LinkedIn, portfolio, or blog if you'd like]

----